E-mu Emax

 The Emax was a line of samplers, developed, manufactured, and sold by E-mu Systems from 1986 to 1995.
 Sold alongside their more expensive Emulator II and III samplers, the Emax line was conceived after the release of the Akai S-612 and Sequential Prophet 2000, and was designed to compete for the lower end of the sampling market.

 The name Emax can refer to one of two specific models, the Emax (which was grey), and the Emax II (which was black).
 The Emax is sometimes referred to as the Emax I or the Emax 1000 to avoid confusion between the two models (although E-mu Systems never referred to it this way, there is an internal control label that says EMAX 1000 inside every unit).

 Emax

 The original Emax was released in 1986, as a low cost version of the Emulator II.
 The base model cost $2,995; a rack version was also available for $2,695.
 Although it was fairly similar to the Emulator II in sampling specifications, the Emax used much more reliable parts, and stored sounds on 3½" floppy disks, as opposed to the more antiquated 5¼" floppy disks that the Emulator used.
-The Emax was advertised as a 12-bit sampler, which was, in reality, only half-true; although playback was 12-bit, only 8 bits were used to store each sample.
-While this led some to regard the Emax as inferior to its competitors, many modern users consider it to be a key part of the Emax's sound.

 Several upgrades were available for the Emax during its lifetime.
 The Emax HD featured a 20 megabyte hard drive for storing samples.
 The Emax SE added an additive synthesis engine that let the user create sounds from scratch.
 The Emax Plus added external SCSI device capability in addition to the other updates.